bwolkoys/Module4-Blog/README.md

 - Helped create my for loop for the username, content, and title https://www.w3schools.com/js/js_loop_for.asp
 - appendChild help on blog.js https://www.w3schools.com/jsref/met_node_appendchild.asp
 - help on form,js for local storage https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage
+- Had a tutoring session Thursday (25th) to help me get the toggle button and back button to work and help with some styling connections on css

 ## Link to Deployed content